TRNG-00002349/Notes/QC/qc-sql.md

  - What is a phantom-read?
 What isolation level(s) resolve this phenonmenon?
  - What is a non-repeatable read?
 What isolation level(s) resolve this phenonmenon?
  - Is SQL considered a procedural, declarative, or functional language?
+   - procedural? - control the order and number of procedures (instructions)
+   - declarative? - declarative vs imperitave - declare what you want and the language will assemble instructions
+   - functional? - no side effects, possible to have stateless funcitons
  - How can you select all of the entries in a table (ex: Users) including all columns?
  - What is a WHERE clause used for?
  - How can you sort the entries in your result set by a particular column?